-Weeklong taxi strike against Uber hinders traffic in Madrid
+Weeklong taxi strike against Uber snarls traffic in Madrid

-MADRID (AP) — Spanish police are clearing away taxis that are blocking a main avenue in the capital of Madrid, the latest action in a weeklong standoff with authorities over the growth of app-based ride-hailing services that taxi drivers say threaten their livelihood.
+MADRID (AP) — Spanish police on Monday cleared away taxis that blocked a main avenue in the capital of Madrid, the latest action in a weeklong standoff with authorities over the growth of app-based ride-hailing services that cab drivers say threaten their livelihood.

+The local and national police forces said there were no significant clashes and that nobody was arrested, despite some scenes of tension witnessed by reporters.

 The striking Spanish taxi drivers want the regional government in Madrid to impose tighter regulations for rides hailed through apps like Uber and Cabify.